-- Only a small amount of mitigation measures currently exist and that these are all still under development. - Most of the mitigation measures that are in advanced development solely incorporate an indirect land use change factor in the life cycle analysis of biofuels based on their feedstock, providing no incentive to mitigate indirect impacts at the project level, given a certain feedstock. - The Responsible Cultivation Area initiative led by Ecofys and the Renewable Fuels Association's initiative are the first to work on pragmatic solutions for feedstock production that has no or a minimised risk of indirect impacts by preventing displacement effects from occurring.
+- Only a small amount of mitigation measures currently exists and that these are all still under development. - Most of the mitigation measures that are in advanced development solely incorporate an indirect land use change factor in the life cycle analysis of biofuels based on their feedstock, providing no incentive to mitigate indirect impacts on the project level, given a certain feedstock. - The Responsible Cultivation Area initiative led by Ecofys and the Renewable Transport Fuel Obligation initiative of the UK government are the first to work on pragmatic solutions for feedstock production that has no or a minimized risk of indirect impacts by preventing displacement effects from occurring.

-On point 3 it can be concluded that the reviewed monitoring initiatives show that:
+On point 3 it can be concluded that Ecofys suggests the RSB to: